wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 to zero, indicating that a rehashing is in progress.
 The value will be reset back to `-1` after the rehashing completes.

+On basically every hash table operation, the macro `dictIsRehashing()` (file `dict.h`) is called to check if the table is currently under rehashing.
+The macro simply checks whether `d->rehashidx` is `-1` or not.
+If rehashing is in progress, then the function `_dictRehashStep()` is called to incrementally rehash a few buckets from the first hash table to the second one.

 ### Disabling Persistence